rohaanzuberi/Strategic_Thinking/Thinking_Like_An_Analyst_Course.md

 This process will help in working efficiently and ensuring that the exact data needed to support analysis is available

 > **KEY QUESTIONS**:
+>
 > - What exactly does each record represent?
 > - Which fields are most relevant to the analysis?
 > - Are there important nuances or industry-specific metrics?

 ### Analyze & visualize the data

+- It is about creating clear patterns and visual cues to help make sense of complex information

+Allows data to be leveraged for story-telling data-driven narratives

+> **KEY QUESTIONS**:
+>
+> - What type of data am I trying to analyze or visualize?
+> - What type of trend or pattern am I communicating?
+> - Who is the end user consuming this information?

 ### Develop data-driven insights